No.1 – Conrad Salinger

 Ziegfeld Follies (1946) was Salinger’s next musical film.
 Here he creates colours and textures like never before as wonderfully demonstrated in the sequence ‘This Heart of Mine’.
 We hear Salinger’s almost over the top style orchestration with french horn obligatos which seem to soar in the stratosphere for eternity.
 This is not just a song, it’s 11 minute narrative sequence that can push any arranger over the edge.
 Craftsmanship at it’s best.
 I’m still astounded by this!

-(I really suggest listening to the whole piece, but particular highlights: Horn obligatos at 6.45, When the rich brass take over the melody at 9.07 and the suave string writing throughout)
+(I really suggest listening to the whole piece, but particular highlights: Horn obligatos at 6.45, when the rich brass take over the melody at 9.07 is just heavenly and the suave string writing throughout is gorgeous!)

 Salinger’s arranging style was naturally suited vocalists.
 He was able to compose imaginative cantabile counter-melodies that would never derail the melody (Though some of his contemparies would beg to differ, including Adolph Deutsch and Jerome Kern) and yet give support and space to the vocalist, squeezing in little bars of magic between vocal phrases to fill in the gaps.
 ‘Love of My Life’ from MGM’s bonafide financial flop The Pirate (1948), gives testament to Salinger’s talent at ‘underscoring’ the singer, Garland in this case.
 Not only does he give room to the vocalist, he also displays his glossy and smooth string writing that became a trademark of his.

 (Salinger unbelievably drew criticism from some of his counterparts for being excessive and over-the-top in his richly orchestrated arrangements.
 This song proves his critics wrong.)